Skip to content

 That said, stars are awarded not only to real celebrities but also to some remarkable fictional characters.
 For instance, Mickey Mouse and Kermit the Frog have stars on the Hollywood Walk of Fame.

 The Hollywood Walk of Fame is one of Hollywood’s most famous and most visited tourist attractions, besides the Dolby Theatre, Universal Studios, and the Hollywood Sign.
 It is not only a tribute to the great people who entertained us for over a century and inspired new technologies in motion picture, television, and theatre.
-But it also encourages young artists or anyone who aspires to work in the entertainment industry to keep going and do their best.
-Maybe, one day, they will also get their stars installed in the Walk.
+However, it also encourages young artists or anyone who aspires to work in the entertainment industry to keep going and do their best.
+One day, they may also get their stars installed in the Walk.

 Leave a comment